Reds vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Gorman brings a 13-game streak with at least one hit into this matchup.
-During his last 10 outings he is hitting .405 with four doubles, four home runs, six walks and 13 RBI.
+- Gorman enters this matchup looking to extend his 14-game hit streak.
+In his last 10 games he is hitting .375 with three doubles, four home runs, seven walks and 12 RBI.

 Gorman Recent Games